French Quarter Walking Tour (Self Guided), Charleston

 Why You Should Visit:

-Just walking around the area is worth the trip (pure Charleston!), but this actually is a charming, snug (seats about 500), warm (lots of woodwork) and overall remarkably comfortable theater, with acoustics that are easy on the ears.
-Also a great bathroom break spot if you're exploring the French Quarter on foot.
+Merely walking around the area is worth the trip (pure Charleston!).
+The theater itself is just charming, snug (seating about 500), warm, and overall remarkably comfortable, with acoustics that are easy on the ears.
+Green velvet curtains and exquisite woodwork give it a New Orleans French Quarter feel.
+Also, it's a great bathroom break spot if you're exploring the French Quarter on foot.

 Box Office Hours: